Future London: Technology & Built Environment

 From smart buildings and digital twins to AI-assisted planning and adaptive reuse of underused spaces, technology is opening up new possibilities for how the city grows.

-PANEL DISCUSSION: What Does the Future of London's Built Environment Look Like - and Who Is It Built For?
+PANEL DISCUSSION: What Does the Future of London's Built Environment Look Like?

 Key Details